phetsims/unit-rates/doc/model.md

 the same rate.
 The top number line corresponds to the rate's numerator; the bottom number line corresponds to the rate's denominator.
 A *marker* is added to the double number line to indicate a specific rate.

-In this simulation, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.
+For each double number line, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.
-And for displaying values, we (necessarily) limit the number of decimal places displayed.
-This table described the constraints applied to the rates that appear in this simulation:
+And for displaying values, we (necessarily) limit the number of decimal places.

+This table described the rates that appear in this simulation:

 |           | numerator units | numerator decimals | numerator range | denominator units |  numerator decimals | denominator range  |
 | --------- | --------------- |:------------------:| ------------------ | ------------------ |:------------------:| ------------------ |